AUBO (ARCS) Set up the Standard Interface Communication

-You are currently viewing the documentation for a pre-release version (2.2.0).
-To access documentation for other versions, click the "Switch Version" button located in the upper-right corner of the page.
+You are currently viewing the documentation for the latest version (2.2.0).
+To access a different version, click the "Switch version" button located in the upper-right corner of the page.

-■ If you're unsure about the version of the product you are using, please contact Mech-Mind Technical Support for assistance.
+■ If you are not sure which version of the product you are currently using, please feel free to contact Mech-Mind Technical Support.

-Check Hardware and Software Versions
+Check Controller and Software Compatibility

 • Confirm that the teach pendant version is 0.31.0-rc.30.

-Set IP Addresses
+Set the IP Address

-The IPC IP address must be in the same subnet as the robot IP address.
-In other words, the network part and subnet mask of the two IP addresses must be the same.
+To allow communication between the IPC and the robot controller, the IP addresses of the IPC and robot controller must reside in the same subnet.
+This means that the network portions and subnet masks of the IP addresses should be the same.
 For example, 192.168.100.169/255.255.255.0 and 192.168.100.170/255.255.255.0 are in the same subnet.

-Set the Euler-Angle Convention
+Set Euler Angle Convention

 "AUBO": {